timotheosh/cbible/README.md

   * GNU readline library
   * Cmake 2.8 or greater

-On Ubuntu 14.04, you can install these requirements with:
+On Ubuntu 16.04, you can install these requirements with:
 ```
-sudo apt-get install build-essentials libboost-program-options-dev libsword-dev libreadline-dev cmake
+sudo apt-get install build-essentials libsword-dev libreadline-dev cmake
 ```

-NOTE: This is not compatible with version 1.7 and higher of Sword (libsword).
-So if you are using a newer version of libsword than what comes on Ubuntu 14.04 (1.6), it will not compile.

-NOTE: If you are new to Crosswire's libsword, it is highly recommended that you first install some software that will help you in installing Bible versions that can be used, and a Peersonal commentary that you can insert your own entries into.
+NOTE: If you are new to Crosswire's libsword, it is highly recommended that you first install some software that will help you in installing Bible versions that can be used, and a Personal commentary that you can insert your own entries into.

-This is currently developed on an Ubuntu 14.04 system with stock libs.
+This is currently developed on an Ubuntu 16.04 system with stock libs.
 It relies on sys/ioctl.h and unistd.h for determining terminal (or screen) size.